dakk/funk/README.md

 # The funk kernel: a functional kernel

+From original funk project (2005):

-This kernel aims at being a working kernel with processes and system calls, but the thing which makes it different from other kernels is that it is mainly written using the OCaml language, which is functional (by the way, it's a micro-kernel, because monolithic kernels are just bad).
+> This kernel aims at being a working kernel with processes
+> and system calls, but the thing which makes it different
+> from other kernels is that it is mainly written using
+> the OCaml language, which is functional (by the way, it's
+> a micro-kernel, because monolithic kernels are just bad).
+>

-It's exclusively intended to be a bad joke which means that you should not expect it to be:
+> It's exclusively intended to be a bad joke which means that
+> you should not expect it to be:
-- fast,
+> - fast,
-- secure,
+> - secure,
-- useful,
+> - useful,
-- etc.
+> - etc

+This is true even in 2020, but we're starting from this codebase to write some experimental concepts around osdev, functional programming and immutability, stay tuned.

+## Roadmap 2020

+1. ~~Automatic cross compiler creation for x86~~
+2. ~~Restore building of kernel-clean (i386) with latest OCaml version~~
+3. Restore building of kernel (i386 / i686)
+4. Complete x86_64 implementation

 ## Current status